-Twenty years ago I gave birth to my son with the assistance of a birth midwife.
+Over twenty years ago I gave birth to my son with the assistance of a birth midwife.
 I only personally knew one woman who had done this for the experience and “to save some money.”
 Of course my OBGyn was dumbfounded and flabbergasted, questioning my sanity and “Why in the world would you want to do that?
 I’m perfectly capable of letting you go as far as you can until I see a problem.”
 Well, I had a “problem “with that, and as I was retreating with my head low his trailing words meant to intimidate or undermine my decision, “Remember this is a V-back and can be very dangerous to you and the baby.”

 My doctor was pretty close to a god and well most are to us.
 There are people who consider me a bit unconventional and my “not the norm” choices don’t come without a price to pay.
 Yet I found myself questioning my instincts.
 Was this really a wise thing for me to even attempt?
 Can a woman still give birth without medical assistance?
 Those ridiculous thoughts slapped me back into reality and fueled my desire.
 My husband and I met with the midwife to make a plan and at my next doctor visit I excitedly announced, that my midwife would be wanting to discuss the details with him.
 Because my midwife wasn’t on “his team” he wouldn’t feel comfortable bringing her on “his team”.
 There was no negotiating.
 My doctor was not the only outspoken voice during this time.
 I had very little support from family or friends.
 I clung to the wisdom and assurances from my midwife that “I can do this”.
 Over the months, I prepared myself for a natural birth, my way.
-Oh sure I immersed myself in abundant literature, but to take a birthing class I knew for sure, would not help me at all.
+Oh sure I immersed myself in abundant literature, but to take a birthing class I knew for sure, would not help me at all, been there done that.
 The only “pact” was made between my midwife, husband and myself.
 “If I beg for pain relief, don’t give it to me.”
 Call me crazy.

 Arriving at the hospital, we were taken to our birthing room.
 I of course am in fast hard extremely painful labor and this is where the “Where is my midwife!
 What’s taking her so long to get here?” comes in.
 My midwife was speeding her way to me, however this gave the labor and delivery staff full access to do as they saw fit all knowing the prearranged protocol and who’s care I was under.
 Poking, prodding patronizing my request to “not touch me”.
 The final straw was when a nurse decided to forcefully check to see how dialated I was.
 “Just need to check things out dear.”
 This of course began my full blown hard core labor, me screaming and wailing “leave me alone, I want my midwife!”
 And my husband quietly saying, “I think she wants her midwife.”
 Well you can get the picture of the riduculousness of the scene.
 Sound like a good birth to you?

 Like wonder woman my midwife appeared, ran the entire room out with a SCAT, more like a bark and that is when the good birth was able to take place.
 The staff poked in as required but only to provide any asked for assistance.
 I was left to bring forth life my way with support next to me.
 Worst physical pain of my life I thought, but I don’t remember the pain.
 I only remember the beauty of it all, my strength and allowing things to unfold naturally.
 Even to do battle with the staff through the 24 hours I was there for observation was exhausting and intrusive.
 It felt as if I were talking to a wall.
 “Please turn the room light off.
-No you can’t take my baby to bath him.
+No you can’t take my baby to bathe him.
 No, we opted out of that stuff you put in the eyes.
 No, I’m nursing him.
 No one is doing anything to him without my permission.”
 I felt intimidated, and well frightened.
 Unable to rest for a second.
 Not a good environment for a new mom to be in. this one anyway.

 These days giving birth has come a long way.
 The fancy hotel like rooms and such.
 Death, not so much.
 Lots of bells and whistles and new ways to keep us alive but, what about what a hospital looks like during death?
 What I’m trying to say is there are differences in medical care and what a doula can provide.
 There is a big difference in checking your vitals and holding your hand.
 Helping you write “that letter”, tying up some loose ends verses going over your chart.
 Some medical persons even suggest that this is what a persons family should be doing.
 I say that isn’t always true for many reasons.
 An unwillingness for loved ones to face the patient and even an uneasyness surrounding the entire situation.